 In the late 1850s, as the North and South drifted further apart, Buchanan had an opportunity to heal the growing rift.
 But Buchanan relied on constitutional arguments — which tended to favor the South and angered the North; he also failed to grasp that other regional divisions were tearing political parties apart as well.
-The Democratic party split; the Whigs were destroyed, giving rise to the Republicans.
+The Democratic Party split; the Whigs were destroyed, giving rise to the Republicans.

-Born in Pennsylvania, Buchanan was elected five times to the House of Representatives; then, after a short stint as Ambassador to Russia, served a decade in the Senate.
+Born in Pennsylvania, Buchanan was elected five times to the House of Representatives; then, after a short stint as ambassador to Russia, served a decade in the Senate.
 He became secretary of State under President James Polk and Ambassador to Britain under President Franklin Pierce.
 This time abroad insulated him from political fights an home, giving Buchanan the appearance of being above the fray.
 This helped him secure the 1856 Democratic nomination for the presidency.

-As president-elect, Buchanan thought crisis over slavery would go away if Americans would simply accept whatever the Supreme Court ruled on it.
+As president-elect, Buchanan thought the crisis over slavery would go away if Americans would simply accept whatever the Supreme Court ruled on it.
 The court was considering the legality of restricting slavery in the territories, and two justices hinted to Buchanan what the decision would be.
 In his inaugural address, the new president thus referred to the territorial question as "happily, a matter of but little practical importance" since the Supreme Court was about to settle it "speedily and finally."

 Two days later the court issued its famous Dred Scott decision, which said that Congress had no constitutional power to deprive persons of their property rights in slaves in the territories.
 Southerners were delighted, but the decision angered the North.

 Buchanan decided to end the troubles in one territory, Kansas, by urging its admission to the Union as a slave state.
-But this angered not only Republicans but also members of the president's own Democratic party.
+But this angered not only Republicans but also members of the president's own Democratic Party.
 Kansas remained a territory.